videosambo/vsPluginFramework/README.md

 # vsPluginFramework

+### This is a DEV branch, see master branch for stable build!

 vsPluginFramework or videosambo's plugin framework is core plugin for videosambo's bukkit/spigot/paper or bungeecord plugins.

 This library is for my own use but if you want to use it.
 Just do it.